 EPEC also acts as a strong voice on campus to advocate for the institutional support of alternative educational models and the continued inclusion of independent work within Hampshire's curriculum.

-For more information on how to run an EPEC program, or to see current and previous EPEC activities, please visit the EPEC Hampedia site or email the EPEC student coordinator at email@example.com.
+For more information on EPEC program please check out EPEC's HampEngage site or email the CLA student staff at email@example.com.